What You Can Expect from an Open Adoption in Arkansas

 Regular picture and letter updates after placement

 A semi-open adoption comes with most of the benefits of an open adoption, but allows for more structured contact should either the birth parents or adoptive parents prefer to communicate that way.
 Like with any other Arkansas open adoption relationship, you will be able to choose the contact methods and frequency that you are most comfortable with.

 American Adoptions only works with families who are willing to share post-placement contact with their child’s birth parents, but that doesn’t mean a closed adoption isn’t an option for pregnant women.
-While the benefits with open adoption vs closed adoption are clear, we do still help to complete closed adoptions when requested by a prospective birth mother.
+While the benefits with open adoption vs. closed adoption are clear, we do still help to complete closed adoptions when requested to by a prospective birth mother.